 4. The British Museum

 One word: Mummies.
 One more word: Design.
 Okay, fine – one final word: FREE.
 The architecture of the British Museum is a great mix between new and old, with the Greek-style facade and modern Great Court.
 The exhibits house an incredible collection of artifacts and art documenting human culture over time.
+It’s the perfect place to spend a rainy day in London.
 Admission is free; special exhibitions require a ticket.

 5. Covent Garden